wellcomecollection/catalogue-pipeline/REINDEXING.md

       name: "YYYY-MM-DD"
 ```

-Name your new pipeline environment using the date pattern indicated above.
-You will need to use the environment label when terraforming a new pipeline.
+Give your new pipeline environment id and name using the date pattern `YYYY-MM-DD`.

+You will need to use the environment id when terraforming a new pipeline.

 ### Prepare a release

 Prepare a release following the example below.

-You may want to choose a specific git ref as a label and _not_ latest.
+You may want to choose a specific git ref as a label and _not_ `latest`.

 ```
 > weco-deploy \